CLI

 and that full_model

 was indirectly modified because it selects from the incremental model.
+Note that the model schemas are sqlmesh_example__dev

-On line 24, we see that SQLMesh automatically classified the change as Non-breaking
+On line 25, we see that SQLMesh automatically classified the change as Non-breaking

 ) and did not invalidate any data already in prod